The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 Disagree with content, not tone

 Some of the topics we will be talking about are emotional issues for people who live these experiences every day.
 While some people in the room are able to talk about these things in a detached way, others are not, and should not be expected to.
-White people, in particular, have been taught that anger and making a point loudly are unacceptable ways to communicate.
-They often say things like “no one will listen to you if you’re shouting at them,” or “I’m not going to talk to you while you’re addressing me like that,” or “I know you’re angry, but…” We need to understand that people who have been marginalized do not have the luxury of emotionally distancing themselves from conversations about their rights and experiences.
-It’s not an academic discussion for them.
-Disagreement with their points is fine, but be sure to disagree with the content of what people are saying, not the way in which they’re saying it.
+Disagreement with people’s points is fine, but be sure to disagree with the content of what people are saying, not the way in which they’re saying it, and take care not to invalidate their own personal experiences.

 How to effectively call someone out/in

-Part of talking about equity and diversity topics is messing up.
-When someone does, we need to have a way to talk to them about it effectively.
-Often we talk about “calling out” someone who has said something offensive or had an “oops” moment.
-It can be preferable to talk about “calling in,” which assumes that everyone wants to do the right thing, just needs a bit of help getting there.
+As we mentioned above, part of having difficult conversations about topics on which we may disagree or hold differing perspectives is the possibility of unintentionally saying something that may be hurtful to others.
+When someone does say something unintentionally hurtful, we need to have a way to talk to them about it effectively.
+Often we talk about “calling out” someone who has said something hurtful or had an “oops” moment.
+It can be preferable to talk about “calling in,” which assumes that everyone wants to do the right thing, just needs a bit of help understanding what happened.
 Always remember that calling someone in is a brave thing to do because it’s risky.
 People often don’t react well to being called in (see below, under “how to apologize”), and so it puts the person doing it at risk of personal attack.
 This blog post is a great primer.
 We can also mitigate some of the bad feelings by ensuring that we call in people’s words, rather than their intent.
-See this video for an example.

 How to apologize properly

 Getting called out/in can be uncomfortable.
 It can be embarrassing and feel like a personal attack.
 The first reaction most people have is to defend themselves.
-Don’t do this.
+This is usually the least helpful response.
 Remember that being called in is a gift from a very brave person, who was willing to put their own safety and comfort on the line to help you realize that you made a mistake.
 The following two posts are superb explanations of how you can react in a good way to being called in: I was wrong and I am sorry and How to apologize.

 Educational Resources

-Inspire a more inclusive and equitable scientific community, through knowledge dissemination, shared learning experiences, and meaningful discussions with peers.
+Inspire a more collaborative and supportive scientific community through knowledge dissemination, shared learning experiences, and meaningful discussions with peers.
 Miss reading an entire book?
 Try NSF NCAR Library’s book club kits in a bag.
 Low on time?
 Try the one-hour book club or browse the selected materials in the resource lists for independent learning.

-For more information, please visit the NSF NCAR Library Book Club Kits for More Inclusive Science page.
+For more information, please visit the NSF NCAR Library Book Club Kits page.

 Resources for Practical Implementation